CyrilCermak/modular_architecture_on_ios/README.md

 file removed from an Xcode project still remains in the repository as the file itself was not moved to the trash.
 That could lead to git continuing to track a now unused and undesired file.
-Furthermore, it could also lead to the file being readded to the project by the developer who was modifying it.
+Furthermore, it could also lead to the file being re-added to the project by the developer who was modifying it.

 ### Hello XcodeGen